More than a place to live

 UNT offers 15 residence halls, each with its own personality.
 Dorm life lets you hang out with other students, eat when and where you want to, or roll out of bed 10 minutes before class if you like.
 You can opt for a living-learning community with a focus on global learning, jazz, arts and design, business, journalism, health and wellness or other areas.

 - Apply online for housing as soon as you decide to attend UNT.
-Housing spaces fill up quickly with 5,600 UNT students living on campus.
+Housing spaces fill up quickly with more than 6,700 UNT students living on campus.
 You may apply for housing at the same time you apply for admission.

 - Within 10 days of completing your housing application, submit your $400 deposit and prepayment.